 This strategy works if you are going to be in the house for a short time.
 There’s no reason for you to extend a 30-year-mortgage and have in higher interest rate.

 What can you negotiate with the mortgage lender when you refinance your mortgage?

 When all things are equal, the lender can’t offer one buyer a better deal than the next person.
 That changes when somebody comes along with an offer from a competitor.
 The bank can start negotiations in order to be competitive.

 The person who has a prior offer from a bank’s competitor will drop closing costs or offer you a better rate.
 The bank can’t randomly drop fees, these days.
 There is no favoritism toward someone you know.

-The Consumer Financial Protection Bureau (CFPB) is in charge of overseeing what is happening in the financial realm these days.
+The Consumer Financial Protection Bureau (CFPB) is in charge of overseeing what is happening in this financial realm.

 The Refinance Process

-What are the steps to refinance your mortgage?
+Here are the steps to refinance your mortgage: